ManticoreGamesInc/platform-documentation/docs/tutorials/art.md

 - **3D Text**
     - All 3D letters and symbols found on an English keyboard.
+- **Basic Shapes**
+    - Cubes, cylinders, spheres and more.
 - **Environment**
     - Buildings, foliage, and all props related to setting a scene.
-- **Basic Shapes**
-    - Cubes, cylinders, spheres and more.
 - **Props**
-    - Whole objects like benches, shields, tables, and various gun parts.
+    - Whole objects like benches, shields, tables, and various weapon parts.

 To use any of these models, simply click and drag one out from the Asset Manifest and into the scene or the hierarchy.